The Top Street & Night Markets in Kuala Lumpur

 Opening Hours: 9am-5pm

 Best place to experience the true local market (where locals shop), sells everything from clothes and footwear to fruit and vegetables.
 Indian, Chinese and Malay, all in!
 It’s reportedly one of the largest wet markets in Malaysia.
-Along Lorong Haji Taib there is a night market selling clothes and accessories.
+Along the street Lorong Haji Taib there is a Monday night market selling clothes and other odds and ends.

 Kompleks Budaya Kraf- Local Handy crafts